mohammad-alfaifi/ksacovid19/README.md

-# ksa_covid19
+# ksacovid19

 ## Overview

-ksa_covid19 is a package which allows exploration of covid19 cases in Saudi Arabia on country and city level with few additional stats functions.
+ksa_covid19 is an R package which allows exploration of covid19 cases in Saudi Arabia on country and city level with few additional stats functions.

 ## Installation
 ```